dmarcoux/dmarcoux.com/README.md

 As for the development environment, it isn't affected since `zola serve` already overwrites the base URL to `localhost`.

-And now in the preview environment, the environment variable `CF_PAGES_URL` is set to the URL of the preview deployment, so this can be passed to the `zola build` command with the `--base-url` flag.
+In the preview environment, the environment variable `CF_PAGES_URL` is set to the URL of the preview deployment, so this can be passed to the `zola build` command with the `--base-url` flag.
 In production, we set the environment variable `CF_PAGES_URL` to `https://dmarcoux.com`.
-This way, I can use the same build command for both environments and I have the right base URL in all environments.
+This way, I can use the same build command for both environments and have the right base URL in all environments.

 #### Build Configurations